 Things to Note

 The NYC Sanitation Department’s Hiring works in very different ways as compared to other Civil Service Commission exams.
 Their list goes public only a year after the exam has been taken and they continue hiring until their current list expires.
 For instance, the NYC Sanitation exam of 2014 and over 70,000 passed the written exam.
 Hiring around 500 workers a year, the NYC Sanitation Department froze their next scheduled exam to give the people on the then current list a better chance.
-The 2015 list will expire in 2019, until when the Sanitation Department will continue to hire.
+The 2015 list will expire in 2020, until when the Sanitation Department will continue to hire.
 According to the NYC Sanitation’s Twitter account, the last hired number was 3304.
-The next exam has been scheduled for mid-2020.
+The next exam is anticipated to late 2020 to 2021.